About Hall & Botterill

 Aluminium foundry from the 1940’s to the 21st Century

-With advances in technology, most of the dies are time-sequenced, automated, enabling the men to operate two dies at a time when necessary.
-Fettling aluminium gutters was a problem, which is where the gutter press was introduced, Hall & Botterill is the only company in the world to press-fettle gutters.
+With advances in technology, most of the dies are time-sequenced and automated, enabling the men to operate two dies at a time when necessary.
+Fettling aluminium gutters was a problem, which is why the gutter press was introduced and Hall & Botterill is now the only company in the world to press-fettle gutters.

-Hall and Botterill are very keen on energy efficiency, both environmentally and economically, and has embarked on a rolling programme of replacing all the electric lighting with LED lighting.
-This is a work in progress, but, one, which will make huge savings in both energy and money.
+Hall and Botterill are very keen on energy efficiency, both environmentally and economically, and have embarked on a rolling programme of replacing all the electric lighting with LED lighting.
+This is a work in progress, but one which will make huge savings in both energy and money.

-Fettling is both a dangerous and difficult part of foundry work and Hall & Botterill, always keen on Health & Safety issues, considered options in how to reduce risk, increase productivity, and further improve working conditions.
+Fettling is both a dangerous and difficult part of foundry work and Hall & Botterill, always keen on Health & Safety issues, considered options to reduce risk, increase productivity, and further improve working conditions.
 Enter Roberta the robot, our newest member of staff.
-The robot, after much programming of 500 castings is able to process an aluminium casting from die-cast to ready for sale.
+The robot, after much programming of 500 castings, is able to process an aluminium casting from die-cast to ready for sale.

 As well as introducing robotic aluminium fettling, we are, as another project, going to install a CNC machine .

-Innovation and concepts are on-going at Hall & Botterill, aspirations never die.
+Innovation and concepts are on-going at Hall & Botterill and our aspirations never die.

 Hall & Botterill are on an aspirational journey.